I understand the Toronto School of Theology (TST) is a consortium of schools. Who belongs to the consortium?

 What programs are offered at TST?

 TST member schools offer several professional and academic programs at the post-baccalaureate level.
 Basic degrees are first theological degrees and are administered by the member schools of TST.
 Students contemplating application to a basic degree program should contact the member college registrar.
-Advanced degrees operate at a higher academic level, and (except in the case of the MA) admission is restricted to students with both a bachelor's degree and a basic theological degree.
+Graduate (or "advanced") degrees operate at a higher academic level, and (except in the case of the MA) admission is restricted to students with both a bachelor's degree and a basic theological degree.
 The advanced degrees (MA, ThM, DMin and PhD) are administered by TST, and inquiries concerning admission may be directed to the Graduate Centre for Theological Studies Administrator.

 A degree conferred conjointly by the University of Toronto is likely to have considerable international recognition.
 Which TST degrees are conjoint?

 Conjoint basic degrees are:

 Master of Divinity (MDiv) - offered by all TST member colleges

 Master of Religious Education (MRE) - offered by Knox College, St. Augustine's Seminary and the University of St. Michael's College

 Master of Pastoral Studies (MPS) - offered by Emmanuel College

 Master of Arts in Ministry and Spirituality (MAMS) - offered by Regis College

 Master of Sacred Music (MSMus) - offered by Emmanuel College